 6. Only read essential emails.
 Leave the rest til you have completed your work for the day.

-7. Cut people from your meetings that are not contributing or are blocking progress.
+7. Cut people from your meetings that are not contributing.

 8. Be realistic about what you can accomplish with the limited resources & time you have.